 - Transfer the clusters back into a bowl.
 Add the remaining 1/4 cup of milk powder and toss to coat.
 Then pour the melted white chocolate over the clusters and toss.
 Allow the crumb to solidify and store in an airtight container until ready to use.

 Make the cookies

 - In the bowl of a stand mixer fitted with the paddle attachment or in a large bowl if using a handheld mixer, cream the butter, sugars and corn syrup together on medium speed until light and fluffy, about 3 minutes.

 - Add the eggs and continue to beat on medium speed until the batter looks pale and the sugars have dissolved, about 10 minutes.
-Turn the mixer to low and add the baking powder, baking soda, and salt until just incorporated.
+Turn the mixer to low and add the flour, baking powder, baking soda, and salt until just incorporated.
 Add the milk crumb and mix until just incorporated.
 Stop the mixer and fold in the dried blueberries by hand (batter will be sticky).

 - Using a cookie scoop or two spoons, drop the dough onto baking sheets.
 Cover with plastic wrap and refrigerate for at least 24 hours (these cookie dough balls can be made up to 2 days in advance).